 The testes, besides making sperm, also makes testosterone, the main male hormone.
-Testosterone is responsible for a man’s “secondary male characteristics” (i.e., increased muscle mass and tone, level of sexual interest, body hair).
+Testosterone is responsible for a man’s secondary sex characteristics (i.e., increased muscle mass and tone, level of sexual interest, body hair).
 Varicoceles can damage the cells that make testosterone as well as suppressing their function and may lead to a decreased overall testosterone level.

 Varicoceles may cause discomfort leading to a heavy, dragging feeling in the scrotum.
 It is usually worse with standing, lifting, and straining.
-If a man has this classic pain and a large varicocele, he will usually have significant improvement in his pain.
+If a man has this classic pain and a large varicocele, he will usually have significant improvement in his pain after surgery.
 However, if the pain is not classic, only 50% of the men will feel better post-operatively.

 Increased temperature of the testicles

 The testicles are located in the scrotum, which effectively regulates their temperature.
 They are maintained at a temperature slightly below body temperature.
-(This is probably why they are located outside the body rather than inside the body where they clearly would be better protected.)
-In cold weather, men may notice their testicles move close into the body as the muscles in the scrotal wall (the cremasteric muscles) tighten.
-In warm weather, the cremasteric muscles relax and lengthen, allowing the testicles to hang away from a man’s body and cool down.
+(This is probably why they are located outside the body rather than inside the body where they clearly would be better protected).
+In cold weather, men may notice their testicles move close into the body as the muscles in the scrotal wall tighten.
+In warm weather, the muscles relax and lengthen, allowing the testicles to hang away from a man’s body and cool down.